-Jessica enjoys helping her clients establish and develop their sense of purpose in life, both in their professional trajectory and their everyday actions.
+Jess enjoys helping the clients she works with establish and develop their sense of purpose in life, both in their professional and relational trajectory and their everyday actions.
 She is skilled in Dialectical Behavioral Therapy (DBT), which she uses to help clients foster acceptance of difficult situations and learn to tolerate distress.
-In addition to her private practice, Jessica also teaches yoga and mindfulness classes at Harvard and MIT, and utilizes the principles from these practices in her private sessions.
+In addition to her private practice, Jessica also teaches yoga and mindfulness classes and utilizes the principles from these practices in her private sessions.

 Life transitions - Coping with difficult or impactful life changes, such as moving to a new area, relationship transitions, child rearing, or career changes; learning self-care to better manage resulting stress

 LGBTQIA+ topics - Exploring topics of sexuality, gender, and identity; coping with discrimination and oppression; navigating relationship, family, and cultural challenges